Vyral/enrique-medellin-blog/_posts/2017-04-20-our-silicon-valley-market-is-on-fire-this-2nd-quarter.md

 {% include youtube.html %}

-Our Santa Clara market is on fire in the second quarter, especially if you’re a seller.&nbsp;
+Our Silicon Valley market is on fire in the second quarter, especially if you’re a seller.&nbsp;

 Despite the fact that inventory has risen from 600 homes for sale back in December to roughly 1,200 at the current moment, it’s still near an all-time low.
 There’s a little bit more to choose from, **but we have just one month of available inventory right now.&nbsp;**